-- 1. Press (K), 4 ghi , 3 def . - 2.
-Press 🐨 Record to record a new voice memo. - 3.
-Talk into the microphone, then press 🐨 Stop. - Press Left Soft Key The default memo title is the date and time of recording.

-the following: Rename/ Delete
+- 1. Press (Menu), 4 ghi , 3 def . - 2.
+Press Record to record a new voice memo. - 3.
+Talk into the microphone, then press (ix) Stop. - Press Left Soft Key To save.
+The default memo title is the date and time of recording. - While the highlight is still on the recording, press Right Soft Key Options to access the following: Rename/ Delete